Alakesh1025/ASAS/README.md

-# ASAS
+# ASAS -> Copyright @Alakesh Kalita<alakesh.kalita1025@gmail.com>

 # It is a modified version.
-Therefore, I'm always thankful to Simon Duquennoy <simonduq@sics.se> and his co-programmer.
+Therefore, I'm always thankful to Simon Duquennoy <simonduq@sics.se> and his co-programmers.

 #This code is modified on contiki-ng.